Acknowledgments & Commitments

 As a white non-binary, Appalachian dancer and dance instructor, I want to acknowledge that there are a variety of influences from my culture and cultures that are not my own.

 My movements are my own personal expression, with undulations, isolations, hip-centric movement and acrobatic floorwork having been favorite ways to move my body since childhood.
 Being Appalachian, my culture was influenced by my ancestors Scottish & Celtic folks as well as those that are not in me heritage, Irish, African and Native traditions.
 They all uniquely merged in the isolated lands of those mountains. foothills and hollers.
-This has been woven throughout how I connect with my ancestors and express myself, experience joy, be in queerness, explore sensuality and story tell.

 Twerk comes from a celebratory dance, Mapouka, originating in Côte d’Ivoire (Ivory Coast) West Africa.
 Twerk evolved with Bounce music in New Orleans.
 Queer folks made space in this dance form, with Big Freedia as a trailblazer.
+Hip isolations are central to other dances like traditional dances in Brazil, Colombia, Jamaica, Pacific Islands, just to name some.
+Each with their own history, culture and style of dance.
+All with controlled isolations and focus on hip and waist movements.

 Jamila paved the way for fusion belly dance through her creation of Bal Anat in the late 1960’s, which is still running today.
 I have been fortunate to train with Suhaila Salimpour and by those who were certified in her school of dance, specifically Kandice Grossman with Moon Belly Dance Studio.
+Also, I use a prop called a shamadan or candelabra, which is an Egyptian belly dance prop originating in wedding processionals where traditionally, a belly dancer lights the way ahead for the new couple.
+My incorporation is a part of my expression of fusion dance, playing with balance, isolations and enriching characterization.

-While in Oakland, Suhaila was influenced by Walter “Sundance” Freeman and Boogaloo dance, incorporating isolations in a popping style into her style of belly dance.
+While in Oakland, Suhaila Salimpore was influenced by Walter “Sundance” Freeman and Boogaloo dance, incorporating isolations in a popping style into her style of belly dance.
+Another thread in the movement tapestry.

 All of these and so many more intersections influence my movement and expression.